 Solar Panel Module Testing

 Look for DNV GL test results.
 The company tests solar panels for reliability and durability for common degradation mechanisms.
-Solar panel performance has a huge impact on the solar electricity of an array over time.
+Solar panel performance has a significant impact on the solar electricity of an array over time.
 Such testing helps ensure high-quality panels, reducing financial risk.

 DMV GL produces a list of top-performing PV panels that lead in product reliability.
+All the products on our list are top performers.